Skip to Content

 Utilities are not free in Germany.
 Germans pay for things like water and electricity, which can be a problem for people living below the poverty line.
 In 2021, the at-risk poverty rate was at 16.6%.
 This rating is the highest it’s been since 2006, according to Statistica.com.

 While exact numbers will vary by region, Numbeo states that, on average, a household pays €275 a month.
-Add that to the cost of food and medical insurance, on average, a single person will need around €941 to live per month.
+Add that to the cost of food and medical insurance, and a single person will need around €941 to live on average per month.
 This number does not include rent.

-Seems a lot, right?
-Well, Numbeo data also reveals that the cost of living in Germany is around 14% lower when compared to the United States.
+That seems like a lot, right?
+Well, Numbeo data also reveals that the cost of living in Germany is around 14% lower than in the United States.

 See Related: Germany Currency: Everything You Need to Know